-MeiLan Han, MD MS, is an Associate Professor of Medicine in the Division of Pulmonary and Critical Care at the University of Michigan.
+MeiLan Han, MD MS, is a Professor of Medicine in the Division of Pulmonary and Critical Care at the University of Michigan.
 Dr. Han received her medical degree from the University of Washington in Seattle, WA.
 She completed her residency in Internal Medicine and fellowship in Pulmonary and Critical Care Medicine at the University of Michigan.
 Dr. Han has also completed a Master's Degree program in Biostatistics and Clinical Study Design at the University of Michigan School of Public Health.

 Dr. Han is co-chair of the University of Michigan COPD Quality Improvement Committee and co-authored the University of Michigan COPD Guidelines.
 Dr. Han’s research has focused on defining phenotypes in COPD using imaging.
 She is a lead investigator for several NIH sponsored COPD studies.
 She also serves on the scientific advisory committees for both the COPD Foundation and American Lung Association and serves as a spokesperson for the American Lung Association.
 She is currently an Associate Editor for the American Journal of Respiratory and Critical Care Medicine and serves on the editorial boards for Thorax, Lancet Respiratory Medicine and Journal of the COPD Foundation.
 She is also a member of the Global Obstructive Lung Disease scientific committee which is charged with developing internationally an internationally recognized consensus statement on COPD diagnosis and management.